Libya floods wipe out quarter of city, thousands dead

 Reuters journalists saw many bodies laid out on the ground in the hospital corridors.
 As more bodies were brought to the hospital people looked at them, trying to identify missing family members.

-"Bodies are lying everywhere - in the sea, in the valleys, under the buildings," Hichem Abu Chkiouat, minister of civil aviation in the administration that controls the east, told Reuters by phone shortly after visiting Derna.
+"Bodies are lying everywhere — in the sea, in the valleys, under the buildings," Mr Hichem Abu Chkiouat, Minister of Civil Aviation in the administration that controls the east, told Reuters by phone shortly after visiting Derna.

 The local al-Masar television said the eastern administration's interior minister had said more than 5,000 people died.

-Other eastern cities, including Libya's second biggest city Benghazi, were also hit by the storm.
-Tamer Ramadan, head of a delegation of the International Federation of the Red Cross and Red Crescent Societies, said the death toll would be "huge".
+Other eastern cities, including Libya's second-biggest city Benghazi, were also hit by the storm.
+Mr Tamer Ramadan, head of a delegation of the International Federation of the Red Cross and Red Crescent Societies, said the death toll would be "huge".

 "We can confirm from our independent sources of information that the number of missing people is hitting 10,000 so far," he told reporters via video link.